caiogeraldes/pieoffice-site/README.md

 For now, I offer the following sections with the information needed, but I do think that the best thing possible is to check the files in `src/converters/`, since I might forget something.

 ## Proto-Indo-European

+Follows closely the Harvard-Kyoto transliteration scheme for Sanskrit.
+Resonants are encoded as uppercase, accents as slashes.

 ## Linear B